Relevant Details Missing as Cameron Strang Returns

 “The unplanned disruption to the magazine left some advertisers and subscribers unclear what the plan was, and where the magazine was, and we sincerely apologize for our lack of communication while we worked to sort everything out,” Relevant said in its April update.

-And despite Relevant confirming that its print publication has been halted, users can still buy annual subscriptions online for $14.99.
+And though Relevant confirmed that its print publication has been halted, users can still buy annual subscriptions online for $14.99.
 An email confirmation for the subscription reads, “Your first issue will arrive in 6-8 weeks!”

 Relevant joined a slew of magazines, big and small, that have had to reduce their publication frequency or stop putting out print issues altogether due to rising production costs and slumping ad revenue.
 To maintain agreements with subscribers, these publications typically offer an equivalent perk, such as access to a member’s only site, said Caysey Welton, content director at Folio, which covers the industry.